Step 6: After the grievance

 Talking to staff

 The grievance outcome and details must remain confidential.
-However, where appropriate, it can be a good idea for the employer to talk privately with any staff involved in the grievance.
+However, where appropriate, it can be a good idea for the employer to talk privately with any staff who were directly involved in the grievance.

 Keeping a record

-No matter what the outcome, it’s a good idea for employers to keep a written record of all grievance cases to help with any questions or similar cases in the future.
+No matter what the outcome, employers should keep a written record of all grievance cases to help with any questions or similar cases in the future.

-In line with data protection law, records should be:
+In line with data protection law (UK GDPR), records should be:

 If the employee needs to take things further